 If the document has the above information, then a court has issued them.

-If you're unsure whether the court has issued the document, ring them to check.
+If you're unsure whether the court has issued the document, ring the court to check.

 Depending on where you live, formal documents could be called a ''Claim'', ''Statement of Claim'', ''Complaint'' or a ''Summons''.

 There are different rules in different courts about how the documents must be delivered to you.
 The court document can be: